joewadcan/testingMD/README.md

 # Testing

 Plain text to check.
-ME NO SPEL GUD :poop:
+ME NO SPELL GOOD :poop:

 Spelling should be working.